UiL-OTS-labs/ZEP-Self-Paced-Reading-with-Cumulative-Window-Ying-Liu/readme.md

 ## Pseudorandomisation
 * No more than three of the same type in following properties in sequence (filler/target)
-* No same quantifiers may follow each other.
+* No same structures may follow each other.
 * In a 3-sized window each subject may only occur once.

 You can test the pseudoranomisation by running